Navid200/xDrip/docs/Features_page.md

 ---
 title: "xDrip Features Overview"
-description: "Explore xDrip's comprehensive features, including settings, alerts, statistics, display options, backup, calibration, Nightscout integration, emergency messages, and more."
+description: "Explore the features of xDrip.
+Learn about alerts, graphs, treatments, sensors, and integrations.
+Find help, documentation, and info for using xDrip effectively."
 ---

 # Features
 [xDrip](../) >> xDrip Features